All Episodes

 And yet people are affected by this.

-Too iron content of fat.
+That's too high in content of fat.

-You know it's it affects all of us, affects you too.
+You know, it affects all of us.

 Well, a story from Chicago here in the Seattle Post Intelligencer.

-It's actually AP story.
+It's actually an AP story.

 New research highlights a frustrating fact about science.

-What was good for you yesterday frequently will turn out to be not so great tomorrow, and vice versa.
+What was good for you yesterday frequently will turn out to be not so great tomorrow and vice versa.

-This sobering conclusion came in a review of major studies published in three influential medical journals between 1990 and 2003, including 45 highly publicized studies that initially claimed drug or other treatment worked.
+This sobering conclusion came in a review of major studies published in three influential medical journals between 1990 and 2003, including 45 highly publicized studies that initially claimed a drug or other treatment worked.

 Subsequent research contradicted results of seven studies and reported weaker results for seven others.